furgerf/ssh-presentation/content.md

 --
 .right-column[
-- SSH extends the attack surface
+- any connection increases the attack surface
 ]

 --